For healthcare professionals only

 Supporting your patients during Ramadan

-• This leaflet, designed for patients, outlines the key considerations a person with diabetes should be aware of when planning to fast during Ramadan
+• This leaflet, designed for patients, outlines the key considerations a person with diabetes should be aware of when planning to fast during Ramadan, and a medication change tracker

 • Includes a link to a patient video discussing considerations prior to Ramadan fasting